Ginette Keller

 Ginette Keller (16 May 1925 - 27 June 2010) was a French composer.

 Biography

 Keller was born in Asnières-sur-Seine.
 She studied at the Conservatoire de Paris with Nadia Boulanger, Tony Aubin and Olivier Messiaen.
-In 1951 she won the Second Prix de Rome with her cantata Et l’Homme vit se rouvrir les portes.
+In 1951 she won the Second Prix de Rome with her cantata Et l’Homme vit se rouvrir les portes and in 1957 won second prize in the Queen Elisabeth Competition.

 She taught aural training at the "Conservatoire" and analysis and counterpoint at the École Normale de Musique in Paris.
 She has composed for solo instruments, chamber and orchestral music.
 She has also written two operas with librettos by Alain Germain.